Kinvey/kinvey-cli/README.md

 * `app delete [app]`

     Deletes the specified application or the active one if you don't specify an application.
 You can specify an application by ID or name.
+You will be prompted for confirmation unless you set the `--no-prompt` flag.

+    * `--no-prompt`

+            Do not ask for confirmation.

 * `env create <name>`